-The effect of potentially dilutive securities would be reflected in diluted earnings per share of common stock by application of the treasury stock method.
+The dilutive effect of potentially dilutive securities would be reflected in diluted earnings per common share by application of the treasury stock method.
 Under the treasury stock method, an increase in the fair market value of the Company's common stock could result in a greater dilutive effect from potentially dilutive securities.